 While it’s true that website builders such as Wix and Weebly are the absolute pits for SEO, Squarespace is surprisingly underrated.
 The important thing to know here is that users of Squarespace can and do hit the ultimate no1 spot in Google on a reasonably frequent basis.

-It’s important to understand that to get the best out of SEO, you first need to familiarize yourself with SEO best practice.
+It’s essential to understand that to get the best out of SEO, you first need to familiarize yourself with SEO best practice.
 Squarespace users are not exempt from this.
 Squarespace is not a quick option for implementing an SEO strategy, but it will be worthwhile if you have the time.

 Here’s what makes Squarespace worthwhile and head and shoulders above other platforms: